tidev/titanium-docs/docs/guide/Titanium_SDK/Titanium_SDK_Release_Notes/Titanium_SDK_Release_Notes_9.x/Titanium_SDK_9.2.0_RC_Release_Note.md

 * Appcelerator Studio and our editor plugins currently do not expose macOS as a build target, currently the only way to build is to using the CLI via `ti build -p ios -T macos`

 We will iterate on the macOS support in the coming releases and when we feel that it's stable enough we will remove it from beta.
-But we encourage you to give it a spin, and report any issues you might find to us on our [JIRA](http://jira.appcelerator.org/).
+But we encourage you to give it a spin, and report any issues you might find to us on our [GitHub Issues](https://github.com/tidev/titanium_mobile/issues).

 ### Rebuilding iOS modules